Genbox/FastData/README.md

 This data structure relies on built-in logic in the programming language.
 It produces if/switch statements which ultimately become machine instructions on the CPU, rather than data that resides in memory.
-Latency is therefore incredibly low, but the higher number of CPU instructions can fill up the CPU cache, and at a certain point it becomes more efficient to have the data reside in memory instead.
+Latency is therefore incredibly low, but the higher number of instructions bloat the assembly, and at a certain point it becomes more efficient to have the data reside in memory.

 #### Array